Robotawi/mobile-robot_ros/README.md

  ```
  Then choose the topic `/camera/rgb/image_raw` from the list.

- ---

 ## Contact
-I built everything from scratch because I really love to understand how the internals of ROS work.
+In this project, I built everything from scratch because I love to understand how the internals of ROS work.
 This is a step towards my aim to actively contribute to robotics open-source software.

 If you are interested in the presented work/ideas or if you have any questions, please feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/mohraess).
 We can discuss about this project and other interesting projects.